vfro/monitor/README.md

  // ...
  while(true) {
-    // Wait until some string is added to a queue
+    // Wait until some string is added to the queue
-    // and printit into System.out
+    // and print it into System.out
     outputQueue.writeAccess(
        queue -> {
              System.out.println(queue.pull());